Farrah Abraham’s Sexy ‘Princess Ariel’ Pic Savagely Slammed By Her Own Fans

 “Plastic Plastic Plastic,” another added.

-Farrah’s update today may have been slammed by her own fans, but it did rack up the likes: over 1,3400 were clocked within five hours of the post going live.
+Farrah’s update today may have been slammed by her own fans, but it did rack up the likes — over 1,340 were clocked within five hours of the post going live.

 Fans wishing to see more of Farrah should follow her Instagram.